ourresearch/oadoi-paper1/oa_analysis.md

 -   say "under construction" for publisher, repos

--   describe unpaywall
--   describe userbase of unpaywall
--   the number of calls to the api
--   percent of dois with more than one accesses
--   number of unique IP addresses
--   DOI based analysis
--   we'll include one or two of these graphs, not sure which yet
--   for the most viewed articles, the OA story is better, and getting even better

 decide what to do about - 2016 and 2017 are the most accessed years, but leaving them out of analysis

 if time - fix publisher section - repository section needs help